saintskeeper/Fun-games-anon-technical/Docker/Question-2/README.md

 # what i would do instead.

-Instead of dealing with windows isolation, I'd  use EKS windows AMI  nodes with a windows workload to hablde resource isolation, it's cheaper and more effective.
+Instead of dealing with windows isolation, I'd  use EKS windows AMI  nodes with a windows workload to handle resource isolation, it's cheaper and more effective.